On Therapy

 Let’s say you proceed and schedule a first session…

 In the first session(s,) the therapist will hear your initial concerns and want to get to know you.
 They will go over policies as well as answer logistical questions about payments, cancellations, scheduling, frequency, and privacy.
 They will ask questions about your specific goals for coming to therapy, as well as seek a big picture overview of your present life.
 (In general, how are you physically, vocationally, relationally, emotionally, mentally, spiritually?)
 Some will gather a detailed family history.
-Occasionally, if after hearing your concerns, the therapist feels they are not able to help you, they will communicate this and offer a referral to someone else who is more qualified.
-But more commonly, you and the therapist begin to chart a path together toward your specific goals.
+Occasionally, if after hearing your concerns, the therapist feels they are not qualified to help you, they will communicate this and offer a referral to someone else who is.

 People often tell me that the first session feels to them like they are spilling out something messy.
 This is not unusual.
 Since you’ve lived decades of life, there’s a lot to share, right?
 I think of the initial sessions like spilling a puzzle out on the table and spreading out the pieces.
 You can’t quite see what the puzzle will look like yet and the pieces are not sorted.
 Also, by the time someone shows up in a therapist’s office, they have usually been sitting in something hard for a while.
 Sometimes a LONG while.
 So, it can feel like dumping the puzzle out all at once.
 Or for others, you may not feel ready to hand over the all the pieces of your puzzle, or some of the pieces may feel missing even to you.
 All of this is normal.